 However, FuboTV does have Fox Sports channels, the Big Ten Network and the opportunity to catch more niche sports, like cycling.

-Here’s a breakdown of the channels that come with FuboTV.
+Here’s a breakdown of the FuboTV channels.

 Lifestyle & Entertainment Channels – A&E, AMC, Bravo, Cozi, E!, Food Network, FX, FXM, FXX, FYI, Hallmark Channel, Hallmark Movies and Mysteries, HGTV, History Channel, IFC, Lifetime, Nat Geo Wild, National Geographic, Oxygen, Pop, Sundance TV, Syfy, Travel Channel, Universal Kids, USA, Viceland, WE TV, Smithsonian Channel, Cheddar